Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/Set-SCCloud.md

 ### -AddCloudResource
 Specifies one or more cloud resources that this cmdlet adds to a private cloud.
-Resources that you can add to a private cloud include: Load Balancer, Logical Network, Static IP Address Pool, Storage Pool, and VIP Template.
+Resources that you can add to a private cloud include: Load Balancer, Logical Network, Storage Pool, and VIP Template.

 ```yaml
 Type: System.Collections.Generic.List`1[Microsoft.SystemCenter.VirtualMachineManager.ClientObject]